locxter/jgswpzzlbt/README.md

 | 2 | Y axis carriage | 3D printer |
 | 4 | Y axis wheel | 3D printer |

 All parts were printed on my Sovol SV01 in standard PLA with a custom super fast profile.
-The following settings were used with great success.
+The following settings were used with great success:

 - 0.3mm layer height
 - 0.6mm line width
 - 1.2mm wall thickness
 - 0.9mm top/bottom tickness
-- 20% cubic infill
+- 20% line infill
 - 215°C nozzle temperature
 - 60°C build plate temperature
-- 20mm/s initial layer speed
-- 75mm/s print speed (75mm/s for infill, 37.5mm/s for walls, 187.5mm for travel)
+- 75mm/s print speed (37.5mm/s for the initial layer, 75mm/s for infill, 37.5mm/s for walls, 120mm for travel)
-- 100% cooling from the third layer on
+- 100% cooling from the second layer on
 - Zig zag support everywhere for the pulley and rollers